bonkers.iebonkers.ie

 Even in so-called normal times, people can encounter difficulties paying their energy bills.
 But with gas and electricity prices at record highs, more people than usual might be struggling.

-In this guide, we take a look at the options available to energy customers who are having trouble paying their household energy bills.
+In this guide, we take a look at the supports and services that are available to help people.

 Moratorium